I don’t know what I expected from finding my birth mother. But there are a lot of things I know today that I didn’t know a week ago.

 When you’re adopted you miss out on seeing people who look like you.
 Such an everyday thing for most people, but i never experienced it until Flea.
 And now I know there are people walking around with my nose, or my eyes.
 It’s hard to fathom.

 For a time, it all just got too much.
 My head can only fit so many thoughts, before it just shuts down.
 I’ve been throwing myself into work, writing, writing, with headphones playing music so my mind can’t wander.
 Do I have space for this?
 Should I grieve?
 Is it okay to be sad?
 Am I angry that maybe some people weren’t honest about my history?
-I feel untethered somehow, like the things that ground me are falling away, one by one.
+Since I found my birth mother, I feel untethered somehow, like the things that ground me are falling away, one by one.

 They say you should talk to yourself like you’re your own best friend.
 And here’s what I’d say.
+You found your birth mother.
+It’s a lot.
 You don’t have to know everything, right now.
 It’s okay to take time.
 It’s okay to sometimes shut your eyes and ears and just focus on things that make you happy.
 Your past might be important but it isn’t the sum total of you.
 And it will still be there in another week.

 No matter what, you are you, and that’s enough.